baco604/threat-hunting-scenario-tor/README.md

 ### 3. Searched the `DeviceProcessEvents` Table for TOR Browser Execution

-Searched for any indication that user "employee" actually opened the TOR browser.
-There was evidence that they did open it at `2024-11-08T22:17:21.6357935Z`.
-There were several other instances of `firefox.exe` (TOR) as well as `tor.exe` spawned afterwards.
+Searched the DeviceProcessEvents table for any indication that user “bacman” actually opened the tor browser.
+There was evidence that they did open it at 6/29/2026, 6:33:08.791 AM.
+There were several other instances of firefox.exe(Tor) as well as tor.exe spawned afterwards

-**Query used to locate events:**

 ```kql
 DeviceProcessEvents